Katherine Marulanda, Co-Executive Director

 From this challenge and optimism grew the Urban Leaders Fellowship (ULF), connecting high-achieving, passionate leaders with the opportunity to make a real impact in the community.
 Partnering with like-minded elected officials and companies set on improving their cities and towns, ULF grew with each passing year, and is now working with ten elected and appointed officials and over 100 partner organizations across eight US cities.

-Thanks to the hard work of close to 300 fellows across the country, ULF has influenced over 50 pieces of policy, including immigration reform, criminal justice reform, and early childhood education and school finance reform.
+Thanks to the hard work of over 500 fellows across the country, ULF has influenced over 50 pieces of policy, including immigration reform, criminal justice reform, and early childhood education and school finance reform.